Tantre Farm CSA Newsletter

 4 c. chopped kale

 Warm the oil in a large soup pot on medium heat.
 Add the onions and garlic, and sauté for 5 minutes.
 Add the squash, celery, carrots, potatoes, oregano, salt, pepper, and water; cook for 10 minutes or until potatoes are almost done.
 Add the kale and beans (drained) and simmer for another 5 to 7 minutes, until the kale is tender and the beans are hot.
-Optional: Garnish with Pea Shoots and serve with a Ginger Deli baguette.
+Serve with Raterman Bread.

 BEET, CABBAGE, AND APPLE SLAW (from Washington Post, October 19, 2011) Makes 5 cups or 6-7 servings